Tomb Raider: Anniversary PS2 Review

 The Tomb Raider series is now in its eleventh year, and it’s with good reason that this anniversary edition has been released.
 Lara Croft herself may have become bigger than the games that brought her to life in many ways, although the original Tomb Raider was still a groundbreaking game for its time.
 This remake is a back-to-basics celebration of the top-heavy heroines decade of adventures.

 The PS2 continues to show some stunning visuals despite it now being the equivalent of a person with grey hair and wrinkly skin, and Tomb Raider Anniversary is certainly a very attractive game.
-Lara herself certainly looks more like a woman, and her large centrepiece breasts are no longer shaped like ice cream cones, whilst her animations are fun to watch as she leaps about with a real purpose and, for those who like such things, she wiggles her polygon behind when she runs.
-Anyway, enough about virtual breasts and behinds, as Anniversary’s environments are also beautiful.
-Whether you are raiding tombs in Peru, Greece, Egypt or Lost Island, your surroundings all have something in common, often sharing unflattering qualities such as darkness, dampness and loneliness (this all collectively makes for a great gaming atmosphere though!).
+Lara herself certainly looks more like a woman, and her animations are fun to watch as she leaps about with a real purpose.
+The environments are also amazingly detailed and, with that said, whether you are raiding tombs in Peru, Greece, Egypt or Lost Island, your surroundings all have something in common, often sharing unflattering qualities such as darkness, dampness and loneliness (this all collectively makes for a great gaming atmosphere though!).
 Perhaps it’s needless to say (although we’ll say it anyway!) that they look worlds apart when compared to the decomposing original.

 We should all be familiar with Tomb Raider by now, thus we all know that Lara leaps around like she has got spring fever, shoots animals with very big teeth and very sharp claws, and solves puzzles to get closer to the artefact that we don’t really care about, such is the pointlessness of Tomb Raider’s storyline.
 This remake is more of the same, although in all reality it’s not a simple remake by any means, as puzzles have been expanded, area sizes have been increased, a nifty shoot dodge move enhances the combat, and the grappling hook from Legend is now a part of Lara‘s kit.